Skip to content

 Belgium

-The European Commission issued Meta a Supplementary Statement of Objections on 15 April 2026 under reference IP_26_805, signalling its intention to impose interim Digital Markets Act measures that would force Meta to reinstate third-party AI assistant access to WhatsApp 1.
-Meta removed that access on 15 October 2025; the draft order would restore it "under the same conditions as before its policy change of 15 October 2025" 1.
-This is the first DMA interim-measures proceeding targeting platform AI-gatekeeper behaviour.
+On 15 April 2026, the European Commission issued Meta a Supplementary Statement of Objections under reference IP_26_805, signalling intent to restore third-party AI assistant access to WhatsApp.
+Meta closed that access on 15 October 2025; the draft order would reinstate it under the same conditions.

 OpenAI confirmed on 13 April it was moving to its first permanent London base, with room to more than double local headcount.
 The announcement landed days before Britain launched domestic alternatives designed to reduce dependence on its models.